RajeenKalee/Random-Data-Generator-API/README.md

-# Random Data Generator API - Testing the GitHub Webhook
+# Random Data Generator API

 A Python based application for generating realistic fake data based on user defined schemas.
 It includes a command-line interface and a RESTful Flask API for defining, storing, and executing data schemas.
 Useful for prototyping, testing, and populating mock datasets.